adityashrm21/adityashrm21.github.io/_posts/2018-11-5-Neural_Networks.md

 title: Demystifying Neural Networks
 ---

-Everyone who wants to study neural networks is new to them at some point in their lives.
-It seems really intuitive to understand that neural networks behave just like human brain with all the cool connections and neurons and whatnot!
+Everyone who wants to learn neural networks is new to them at some point in their lives.
+It seems really intuitive to understand that neural networks behave just like human brain with all the convoluted connections and neurons and whatnot!
 But when it comes to actually understanding the math behind certain concepts, our brain fails to create new connections to understand the equations easily unless you have a hefty math background.
 See the irony?
 (Just kidding!).

 Let's try to break it down into pieces and understand it step by step.

 ## What is an Artificial Neuron?

 An artificial neuron is a mathematical function conceived as a model of biological neurons, a neural network.
 Artificial neurons are elementary units in an Artificial Neural Network (ANN).
 The artificial neuron receives one or more inputs and sums them to produce an output (or activation).
-Usually each input is separately weighted, and the sum is passed through a non-linear function known as an activation function or transfer function.
+Usually each input is separately weighted, and the sum is passed through a non-linear function known as an activation function (more on this coming later) or transfer function.

 In a simpler form, the flow in an ANN looks like this:

 <center><img src = "https://github.com/adityashrm21/adityashrm21.github.io/blob/master/_posts/imgs/nn/simple_nn.png?raw=true"></center>

 But this doesn't look like a network, right?
-This flow diagram was just for understanding the flow.
+This diagram is just for understanding the flow of information in a neural network.
 We will look at better network representations later.

 ## What is a Neural Network?